DeterminateSystems/nixos-vault-service/README.md

             # What to do if this *specific* file changes content.
             # Defaults to the secretFiles.defaultChangeAction, and any of those values are valid here too.
             changeAction = "reload";

+            # Either use an external file as the template:
+            templateFile = ./example.ctmpl;

+            # or an embedded string template:
             template = ''
                 {{ with secret "pki/issue/my-domain-dot-com" "common_name=foo.example.com" }}
                 {{ .Data.certificate }}{{ end }}